maikelsperandio/kafka-consumer/README.md

 # kafka-consumer

-This project connect in a kafka cluster and consome messages
+This project connects in a kafka cluster and consome messages